nikitavoloboev/data/focusing/rules.md

 ## Capitalising things
 - Capitalise everything where appropriate (Sentences / Headings / Alfred workflows / GitHub descriptions / GitHub issues and PRs / Comments in SnippetsLab / Main dashed points / Tweets / ..).

+## Asking questions
+- When posting an error or an issue, give as much relevant information as I can to help debug it.
+- For asking questions about Alfred workflows, link to the workflow you are trying to edit in the comment.
+And paste the debugger output from when the issue occurs.

+## Feedback
+- When asking for feedback, never ask people if they like the product I built.
+Ask them whether they don't like anything instead.
+- Welcome any feedback.
+The more critical feedback, the better.
+Iterate on it.

 ## Ship app
 - Prioritise repos in the sidebar based on priority/urgency.